Scroll Top

 Ubuntu Missioin

-• Changing the complexion and larger perception of black and brown people outdoors.
+• Changing the complexion and larger perception of black and brown people outdoors, and increasing our visibility in the angling community.

-• Growing future fly anglers and environmental activists who look like us.
+• Growing future fly anglers and environmental activists who reflect our communities.

-• Making positive changes in angling and in environmentally conscious organizations.
+• Driving positive change in angling and in environmentally conscious organizations.

-• Nurturing relationships with others like us who can benefit from angling as a pastime or as a profession.
+• Nurturing relationships with others who benefit from angling as a pasttime or profession.

 Ubuntu was founded in the Spring of 2023 by two black fly anglers Bob Bartlett of Spokane, WA and Carl Crawford of Los Angels., CA. Ubuntu Fly Anglers has become a passionate community of black and brown fly anglers, educators, professional guides, hobby anglers and environmental activists from across the country.